ratsakatika/camera-traps/README.md

 5. Set up your 4G camera trap to send photos to this dedicated email address.
 6. Create a bot in Telegram using @BotFather and note down the bot token (<a href="https://core.telegram.org/bots/tutorial" target="_blank">detailed instructions here</a>).
 7. Create a group in Telegram, add the bot to the group and make it an admin.
 Then note down the group's <a href="https://www.wikihow.com/Know-Chat-ID-on-Telegram-on-Android" target="_blank">chat ID</a> (do this AFTER adding the bot - the chat ID should start with '#-100')
-8. Update the config.yaml file with your email account settings and Telegram chat ID and bot token.
+8. Update the config.yaml file with your email account settings, and Telegram chat ID and bot token.
 9. Update the [camera locations](data/camera_locations.csv) CSV file with your camera(s) details, location and a google maps link.
 10. Verify that the settings in the the [alert system script](scripts/advanced_alert_system.py) meet your requirements.
 11. Activate the virtual environment and run the alert system script: `python3 scripts/advanced_alert_system.py`

-The script will check the email account every 60 seconds for unread emails, download any photos, detect and classify animals, and send an alert your Telegram Group.
+The script will check the email account every 60 seconds for unread emails, download any photos, detect and classify animals, and send an alert to your Telegram Group.
 It will then update the [capture database](data/capture_database.csv) and save the original photos in the [photos folder](data/photos).
-A high level process flow diagramme can be found [here](assets/final_alert_system_flow_diagram.png).
+A high-level process flow diagramme can be found [here](assets/final_alert_system_flow_diagram.png).

-You can also find code for processing camera trap data, and testing and fine tuning AI models in the [archive](archive) folder.
+You can also find code for processing camera trap data, and testing and fine-tuning AI models in the [archive](archive) folder.
 These notebooks are experimental and while they contain comments, are no detailed tutorials.
 [Contact me](#-contact) if you have any queries.

 ### 🎓 Example Tutorial